p2pteamz/redfeed/README.md

 # RedFeed:

-RedFeed demonstrates how to use Redis caching to increase efficiency in an AWS DynamoDB powered Serverless application.
+RedFeed demonstrates how to use Redis caching to increase efficiency in an AWS DynamoDB powered Serverless application faster.

 <br/>